auzgood/STIGSCAPWinTool/README.md

  - Stig Naming convertions is required for STIG Tools.
 Follow [README.md](GPO/README.md)  instructions in GPO folder

 ## WHAT IT DOES:
    **Apply-STIGToolAdv.ps1**: The script will read into the GPO's backup.xml inside each GUID and identifiy the name of the policy.
 Using that information it will determine if the name matches identified system information, roles, features and install products and apply them locally using Microsoft's Security Compliance Manager tool LGPO.
 This ultimately read the GPO settings, and builds a file with all the registry and security settings, then applies those settings within the local gpo.
 These settings can then be viewed using the systems gpedit.msc.
-All keys and settings are backuped in the log folder.
+All keys and settings are backedup in the temp folder and logged in log folder.

 ## FOLDERS:

-    CCI\U_CCI_List.xml <-- Used with SCAPTool.ps1.
+    CCI\U_CCI_List.xml <-- Used with Apply-SCAPTool.ps1.
 Control Correlation Identifier (CCI) provides a standard identifier and description for each of the singular, actionable statements that comprise an IA control or IA best practice
-    Configs\	   <-- Used with SCAPTool.ps1.
+    Configs\	   <-- Used with Apply-SCAPTool.ps1.
 Configuration files for each STIG ID.
 These are ini like files with commands for validation and remedation steps.
-    Extensions\	   <-- Used with SCAPTool.ps1.
-Powershell extension folder provides additional PowerShell functions Modules\	   <-- Additional powershell modules found in PowerShell Gallery and elsewhere GPO\		   <-- Used with STIGToolBasic.ps1 and STIGToolAdv.ps1.
+    Extensions\	   <-- Used with Apply-SCAPTool.ps1.
+Powershell extension folder provides additional PowerShell functions Modules\	   <-- Additional powershell modules found in PowerShell Gallery and elsewhere GPO\		   <-- Used with Apply-STIGToolAdv.ps1.
 Follow README instructions in folder Logs\		   <-- Output logs for LGPO and advanced logging (Use CMTRACE) SCAP\		   <-- SCAP Benchmark files.
 Follow README.md instructions in folder Temp\		   <-- Store generated LGPO config and pol files